La Couperderie, St Peter Port, Guernsey, Channel Islands

 In 1906 new double oak doors were installed at the end of the north aisle, leading to the porch.
 Repairs to the exterior Caen stone dressings were completed in 1922-23.
 These were repaired again in 1948, and completely renewed in 1979.
 In 1933 the church walls and ceiling were cleaned and the stone arches, pillars, capitals and bases restored.
 Lawrence speculates that this is when the painted wall designs in the sanctuary and side chapels were lost.

-Following the Second Vatican Council, the sanctuary was fitted out in 1971 with white carpets and a red and orange striped wooden screen (architects Williams and Winkley).
+Following the Second Vatican Council, the sanctuary was fitted out in 1971 with white carpets and a red and orange striped wooden screen (architects Williams & Winkley).
 Part of the roof was removed and replaced with glass.
-At the same time a high altar table of Guernsey granite with a marble top replaced an original reredos, canopy and altar by Meyer of Munich.
+At the same time a high altar table of Guernsey granite with a marble top replaced an original reredos, canopy and altar by Mayer of Munich.
 The wooden screen was removed and the ceiling timbers restored during renovations in 1999.

 The current presbytery, a Georgian villa called Ampthill House, was bought for £1,400 from the Guernsey Banking Company in 1887.
-Before this the parish priests lived in a small house nearby called Cordier Cottage, bought in the 1850s.
+Before this the resident priests lived in a small house nearby called Cordier Cottage, bought in the 1850s.

 The church, in fourteenth century Decorated Gothic style, comprises a nave and two side aisles, with a slated triple roof and a northwest tower with later spire.
 The exterior walls are of local dark blue granite.
 The windows have surrounds, mullions and geometric tracery of Caen stone which Brett (1975) refers to as ‘extremely correctly detailed’.
 The 1899 broach spire is clad in green copper, with gabled lucarnes.